ValerianThomas/CarPass_Solidity/README.md

 }
 ```

-Lets car owners to transfer ownership to a new person
+Lets car owners transfer ownership to a new person